fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m1-exercise-create-classes-and-objects-in-csharp.md

     ```

-    The constructor initializes the `customerId` field using the `nextCustomerId` field.
+    The updated constructor initializes the `customerId` field using the already initialized `nextCustomerId` field.
 Notice that `nextCustomerId` is incremented by 1 before the `customerId` field is assigned a value.

     > [!NOTE]
     > The `this` keyword is used to refer to the current instance of the class.
 It's used to access fields, properties, and methods of the current instance.
+The `this` keyword is not available in a static constructor.

-1. To update the constructor that accepts the first and last name fields, add the following code to the `BankCustomer` class definition:
+1. To assign a unique value to `customerId` inside your constructor that accepts `firstName` and `lastName` parameters, update the constructor to match the following code:

     ```csharp